TongLing/tongling.github.io/_projects/2022-12-03-doing-dishes.md

 garbage bag

-New trash bag set
+New trash bag

+Throw out the trash

 "Look!
-It's not as easy as simply washing the dishes!"
+It's not as easy as simply doing the dishes!"

 ## 3 Additional Costs